donnydavis/ansible-api/README.md

 The json output is configurable in the settings.py file

-##If you want to pull a play book from github via the API you can do something like This
+##If you want to pull a play book from github via the API you can do something like this

     curl --request POST \
       --url http://127.0.0.1:8080/api/roles/github/get \